Martha McDonald: Hospital Hymn: Elegy for Lost Soldiers

 Hospital Hymn: Elegy for Lost Soldiers was a 2015 performance commissioned through the IDENTIFY series and exhibited at the Smithsonian National Portrait Gallery to accompany the exhibition Dark Fields of the Republic: Alexander Gardner Photographs, 1859–1872.
-The piece was performed in the museum’s Great Hall which was used as a hospital during the American Civil War where poet Walt Whitman worked as a nurse.
-McDonald explored Whitman’s writings on unknown soldiers, death and nature’s role in mourning.
+The piece was performed in the museum’s Great Hall, which was used as a hospital during the American Civil War where poet Walt Whitman worked as a nurse.
+McDonald explored Whitman’s writings on unknown soldiers, death, and nature’s role in mourning.

 The installation featured a long row of cots draped in white sheets and pillowcases concealing red felt flowers.
 During the performance, McDonald released the bright red flowers by slicing open the pillowcases, symbolizing both battlefield wounds and the overwhelming grief of survivors.
 The work explored how personal and collective loss resonate across history, connecting Civil War trauma to contemporary experiences of public grief.

 Craig Woodward played fiddle and concertina while McDonald sang traditional hymns mentioned in Whitman’s notebooks.
-Woodward has accompanied McDonald in many projects dating back to her time in Australia: Deep Sea Chanties (2012) aboard the HMAS Blackbird, The Weeping Dress (2011) at Craft Victoria and The Further the Distance, the Tighter the Knot (2009) at the Linden Centre for Contemporary Arts.
+Woodward has accompanied McDonald in many projects dating back to her time in Australia: Deep Sea Chanties (2012) aboard "HMAS" Blackbird, The Weeping Dress (2011) at Craft Victoria and The Further the Distance, the Tighter the Knot (2009) at the Linden Centre for Contemporary Arts.

 The Lost Garden

 The Lost Garden (2014) at The Woodlands in Philadelphia explored impermanence in relation to the history of the location as a botanic garden and greenhouse owned by William Hamilton.
 The rapid urbanization of the 19th century nearly overtook the garden, but it was saved by transforming the site into a cemetery.
 Referencing Victorian wax flowers and hair jewelry, McDonald knitted replicas of plants to memorialize the lost plants from Hamilton’s garden.
-Edith Newhall of The Philadelphia Inquirer noted that the work “transformed loss into material presence.”

 Deep Sea Chanties

-Deep Sea Chanties was a 2012 performance, installation and journey on the HMAS Blackbird from Melbourne, Australia to The Substation exhibition space in Newport.
-On the HMAS Blackbird, McDonald performed 19th-century sea shanties alongside musician Craig Woodward, exploring how sailors sang to cope with homesickness and fear during long sea voyages.
+Deep Sea Chanties was a 2012 performance, installation, and journey on "HMAS" Blackbird from Melbourne, Australia to The Substation exhibition space in Newport.
+On the Blackbird, McDonald performed 19th-century sea shanties alongside musician Craig Woodward, exploring how sailors sang to cope with homesickness and fear during long sea voyages.
 After disembarking, attendees entered The Substation, a former electrical substation for the railway system, where McDonald’s installation displayed nautical knots and a vintage phonograph playing her rendition of The Grey Funnel Line.
-A 7-inch record of the song was distributed to participants as a memento.
-The performance explored the emotions of sailors separated from home, mirroring McDonald’s own return to the U.S. after years in Australia, and honored her late father-in-law’s service in the merchant marines and affinity for singing aboard ship.
-The work was commissioned by The Substation for the Stories from the city, stories from the sea exhibition, with a 7-inch vinyl record edition commissioned by Satellite Art Projects.
+The work was commissioned by The Substation for the Stories from the city, stories from the sea exhibition, with a related seven-inch vinyl record edition commissioned by Satellite Art Projects.